agnesforsberg/katacoda-scenarios/travis-ci-with-react-testing/step4.md

 ### How to configure travis to your repo

-For a travis integration to work, your github repo has to have a `/travis-react-tutorial/.travis.yml`{{open}} file which contains the configuration information
+For a travis integration to work, your github repo has to have a `/travis-react-tutorial/.travis.yml`{{open}} file which contains the configuration information  and it must be in the root folder of your github repo.

 💡 Tip: click on the file name above to create the file in the editor automatically!